 This is the site of Team Unboxed (68118) - a 2025-26 FLL Challenge Team

-We are a team of 6 kids, 5th and 6th graders, all currently in or alumni of Medina Elementary School.
+We are a team of 3rd to 6th graders, all currently in or alumni of Medina Elementary School.

 News: